hemalvarambhia/vending_machine/README.md

 to TDD the next layer down.
 The `BasicProductDispenser` and `TerminalDisplay` have not been tested as the logic is considered to be very simple.

+The way the work has been done (using dependency inversion) means that we can support any currency since that detail has been isolated in the change dispenser.
+Similarly we have encapsulated the vending machine from implementation details of the product dispenser and product catalogue so the code is, hopefully, SOLID.

 ## Executing the program
 For now, due to time constraints, I have created a script where we assume a customer has bought a product, number 'A1', costing 50p and inserts